-10 In what circumstances does antitrust law apply to agency agreements in which an undertaking agrees to perform certain services on a supplier's behalf in consideration of a commission payment?
+11 In what circumstances does antitrust law apply to agent-principal agreements in which an undertaking agrees to perform certain services on a supplier's behalf for a commission payment?

 Consignment and agency arrangements between a manufacturer and its dealer do not constitute a vertical pricing restraint subject to Sherman Act liability as long as they are bona fide.
 Where a manufacturer does not transfer title to its products but rather consigns them, the manufacturer is free to unilaterally dictate the sale prices for those products.
-Moreover, in light of the US Supreme Court's recent decision eliminating the distinction between price and non-price restraints for purposes of Sherman Act liability, see Leegin Creative Leather Prods Inc v PSKS Inc, 127 S Ct 2705 (2007), a so-called 'sham' consignment or agency arrangement will be subject to analysis under the rule of reason.
-See question 14.
+Moreover, in light of the US Supreme Court's recent decision eliminating the distinction between price and non-price restraints for purposes of Sherman Act liability, see Leegin Creative Leather Products Inc v PSKS Inc, 127 S Ct 2705 (2007), a 'sham' consignment or agency arrangement will be subject to analysis under the rule of reason (see question 13).